juliusregalado/big-o/readme.md

 * [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)
   - This book will help you get a job. _Bigly_.
 This is a _fabulous_ resource for practicing these problems.
 Just fabulous.
 You look at other books - they're terrible.
 Just terrible.
 They're a disaster.
 Total disaster.
 They're _losers_.
 This is the number one book.
 It's terrific.
 Everyone agrees.
 * [Formal definition of Big O](https://en.wikipedia.org/wiki/Big_O_notation#Formal_definition)
-  - Very technical
-  - You definitely don't need to understand or even know this definition.
-Most people don't.
-Understanding how Big O works is much more important
+  - This is very technical and you do not need to know it.
+Most developers don't.
 * [P vs NP problem](https://en.wikipedia.org/wiki/P_versus_NP_problem)
   - One of the most famous and difficult problem in Mathematics and Computer Science
   - Solve it and **literally [win 1 million dollars](https://en.wikipedia.org/wiki/Millennium_Prize_Problems)** (probably more)